Laboratory-Blog/Laboratory-Blog.github.io/_posts/2018-10-26-Android-WebAPP-build.md

 <br>.loadurl can change webview to visit website url.
 <br>
 <code>wv_page.setWebViewClient(new WebViewClient());</code>
-.setwebviewclient can help when prevent this app from jumping out when the button is clicked.
+.setwebviewclient can help when prevent this app from jumping out when the button is clicked.<br>